kevlar-kt/kevlar/docs/pages/modules/antipiracy/antipiracy.md

 !!! tip "Timing"

-	The full attestation process takes from start to finish ≈ 75-200ms for my devices and emulators.
+	The full attestation process takes from start to finish ≈ 75-200ms for my devices and emulators (assuming the full app list is returned, which it won't for Android 11+ [which is actually good news for performance, since the time taken for computing the whole attestation is linearly proportional to the number of applications returned by `PackageManager`]).
 It is mainly influenced by the processing power of the device, the number of apps installed, and your scan configuration.

-It is moderately fast.
+	It is decently fast, given that it will be run in the background before business-critical transactions (e.g. when the user clicks "purchase", we first check that the device is clean and then actually contact Google Play to initiate the transaction).